 \subsection{Admissible Kraus $J$-positive maps and Quantum $J$-channels}

 We recall that an ordinary quantum operator (or ordinary quantum channel) is a completely positive matrix map $\Phi$ which is trace-preserving, that is, $Tr\, \Phi(A)= Tr\, A$.
-Clearly a quantum operator maps states into states, where by a state it is meant a positive matrix whose trace is $1$.
-It is well known that $\Phi$ is a quantum channel if and only if (see \cite{wat} page $89$)
+Clearly, a quantum operator maps states into states, where by a state, we mean a positive matrix whose trace is $1$.
+It is well known that $\Phi$ is a quantum channel, if and only if (see \cite{wat} page $89$)

 and